Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How does a personal loan work?

-Personal loans can address a wide range of different needs.
+Personal loans can be used for a wide range of purposes.
 Here’s an overview of common ways you can use personal loans:

-• Consolidating debts: You can use personal loans to consolidate high-interest debts like credit card balances or medical bills into a single, more manageable monthly payment.
+• Consolidating debt: You can use personal loans to consolidate high-interest debts like credit card balances or medical bills into a single, more manageable monthly payment.

 • Emergencies: A personal loan can provide quick access to funds when faced with unexpected emergencies, like car repairs or urgent home repairs.
 However, an emergency fund can help you avoid taking out a personal loan for unexpected expenses.